Historical Grant

 Doctoral Focal Award: Environmental Evidence Synthesis (UKRI NERC/ESRC)

-UKRI’s NERC- and ESRC-backed doctoral focal award funds long-cycle training grants for environmental evidence synthesis, with two cohorts of social science-linked PhD positions and up to 30 doctoral places across 2027-2030.
+UKRI’s NERC- and ESRC-backed doctoral focal award funded long-cycle training grants in environmental evidence synthesis, with up to two awards supporting 30 notional studentships across three annual intakes.

 JJ Ben-Joseph, founder of FindMyMoney.App